increff-kashish-bansal/retail-sales-ml/README.md

 - The machine learning models are generated at runtime when you first run the application
 - No pre-trained models are included in the repository
 - The application will automatically train new models when needed
+- A sample dataset is provided for demonstration purposes

 ## Requirements